Germany’s a wide range of mountain ranges, varying from large to small. Whenever you are in the country, you’ll see several mountains to visit.

-The Black Forest belongs to several counties; in the north: Pforzheim, Enz, Calw, and Rastatt; in the middle: Ortenaukreis, Freudenstadt and Rottweil.
-In the south it belongs to Schwarzwald-Baar, Emmendingen, Breisgau-Hochschwarzwald, Waldshu, and Lörrach.
+The Black Forest belongs to several counties; in the north: Pforzheim, Enz, Calw, and Rastatt; in the middle: Ortenaukreis, Freudenstadt, and Rottweil.
+In the south, it belongs to Schwarzwald-Baar, Emmendingen, Breisgau-Hochschwarzwald, Waldshu, and Lörrach.

 The forest has plenty of firs.
 Tourism is the primary industry in the region, whereas Swabian and Alemannic are the dialects spoken.

 Having suffered immense damage from acid rain, the forest is only a fraction of the size it once was.
-Some of the scenic hills and high peaks were left bare with primary growth of young firs and shrubs after the 1999 storm Lothar knocked down several mountaintops.
+Some scenic hills and high peaks were left bare with primary growth of young firs and shrubs after the 1999 storm Lothar knocked down several mountaintops.

 Quick Fact: The highest mountains are the Feldberg at 4,898 ft., the Seebuck at 4751 ft., the Herzogenhorn at 4,642 ft., the Belchen at 4,639 ft., the Schauinsland at 4,212 ft., the Kandel at 4,072 ft., the Blauen at 3,822 ft., and the Hornisgrinde at 3,819 ft.

-See Related: Best Things to do in Stuttgart
+See Related: Best Things to Do in Stuttgart

 Eastern Alps is the name given to the eastern half of the Alps.
 It’s defined as the area east of the Splügen Pass in Switzerland.
 North of the Splügen Pass, the Posterior Rhine forms the border.
-The Liro river and Lake Como form the boundary line south of the Pass
+The Liro River and Lake Como form the boundary line south of the Pass

 The Eastern Alps include parts of Switzerland, most of Austria and Liechtenstein, and parts of southern Germany, northern Italy, and Slovenia.
 The eastern borders are the Wienerwald (Vienna Woods) and the Viennese basin, the transition zone to the Carpathian mountains.

-The notable part of this alps region in Germany is classified as the Bavarian Alps.
+The notable part of this Alps region in Germany is classified as the Bavarian Alps.
 Mittenwald is a very popular hiking and skiing destination in Europe.
-This alps range is shared with the Austrian border.
+This Alps range is shared with the Austrian border.